 It delivers amazing sharpness even wide open, color is vivid and accurate and bokeh is creamy and smooth.
 This superb lens even has a floating rear element to suppress distortion.

-If you want to add this gem to your portrait lens collection, you can buy it here.
+If you want to add this vintage glass to your portrait lens collection, you can buy it here.

 Price range: $500-800

 This legendary lens is one of Minolta’s most popular manual focus lenses.
 It was introduced in the late 1960s and it remained a favorite of many photographers.
 This lens is well-known for its speed – it has a super-fast aperture of f/1.2.
 However, it’s a quite heavy lens because of such aperture.